darkowl91/rp/README.md

 ## Authentication

-Web API functionality is available wit authenticating.
+Web API functionality is available with authenticating.
 To get your access token you should be a Report Portal user, if so take token from user profile page